rexuime/rexuime/README.md

 # Areas I have experience in include:
 - Embedded C and C++ development
-- x86 and ARM Assembly where necessary for debugging and specialized development
+- x86 and ARM Assembly for low-level debugging and specialized development
 - Hardware-facing software and low-level system components
 - Memory-mapped I/O and register-level interaction
 - RTOS concepts such as task scheduling, interrupts, ISRs, and DMA